NoorFatima01/NextAuth/README.md

 ## `getServerSession` Function

-`getServerSession` is used to get the session data at the time the server is processing a request.
-It will return the session data as it exists at that moment, but it will not continue to monitor the session for changes.
+`getServerSession` is used to get the session data at the time the server is processing a request i.e. used on server side.
+It will return the session data as it exists at that moment, but it will not continue to monitor the session for changes i.e. it does not manage session.

 ## Tokens Explanation